 }

-1. The useEffect hook doesn’t include a cleanup function, which could lead to memory leaks or race conditions if userId changes frequently.
+- The useEffect hook doesn't include a cleanup function, potentially causing memory leaks.

-2. The use of dangerouslySetInnerHTML with user.bio could allow XSS attacks if the bio content isn’t properly sanitized server-side.
+- The use of dangerouslySetInnerHTML with unsanitized user input could allow XSS attacks.

 Example 2: Express.js API Endpoint Vulnerability